rcl-ssl/docs/portal/azure-keyvault-san.md

 - In the case above, we are requesting a SAN SSL/TLS certificate for the naked apex domain, ‘shopeneur.com’.
 The wild card domain '*.shopeneur.com' will be automatically included in the certificate.

+- Select the Key Vault name.

 - The Host Name must be valid for the DNS Zone.
 For instance, the naked apex domain ‘shopeneur.com’ is valid for the DNS Zone ‘shopeneur.com’

-- Select the Key Vault name and add a unique certificate name for the key vault.
-The certificate name should only contain alphanumeric characters and dashes (-).

 ![image](../images/portal/azure-keyvault-san-create.PNG)